BryanDollery/simple-logging/readme.md

 # Description

 A really basic logging object that produces json logs.
+If you want more serious logging, please check out the [Pino](https://www.npmjs.com/package/pino) project.

 ---